 It’s a fairly rapid design process, as most of the fine design features are created on the go.
 Some quick dirty 20 second sketch might happen every now and then, but usually all the different ideas are quickly modelled in 3D and agreed on, or dismissed, without ever touching a piece of paper or pencil.
 The main advantage is the ability to see and evaluate every idea from all angles in the correct proportions in the actual environment.
 Might not sound like the traditional design process, but it’s the reality of working in a small team, with short deadlines.”

 “Now just have to wait for the chance to go on sea trials with the team.”

 And here is a video of it on water

-Must read article in the AA Magazine by Marek Reichman, Teesside Graduate and Aston Martin’s design boss, on creating a car for the world’s most famous secret agent.
+Must read interview in the Top Gear magazine with Marek Reichman, Teesside Graduate and Aston Martin’s design boss, on creating a car for the world’s most famous secret agent.

 Click on here to read the article.

 Tuesday night saw the successful launch of Creative Teesside 2014.
 The show celebrates the hard work and dedication of final year students in the School of Arts & Media.
 This year’s show was opened by Product Design Alumni Marek Reichman, Design Director Aston Martin.
 Marek, pictured with two of his own designs outside the exhibition, was truly impressed with the work on display and commended all the students on their efforts and achievement.
 The students and graduates appreciated the opportunity to speak to an inspirational Teesside graduate, designer and industry leader.